-It transpires from Ed Camull that there are a few barriers standing in the way of creativity that people and organizational culture need to overcome:
+Ed Catmull says that there are a few barriers standing in the way of creativity that people and organizational culture need to overcome:

 - Fear of change

-Clinging to status quo and what’s worked in the past.
+Clinging to the status quo and what’s worked in the past.

 - Fear of speaking up

-A good culture that wants to foster creativity must make it easier for everyone to speak up, criticize and share ideas.
-It’s especially important in hierarchical organization where lower level employees can feel intimidated by bosses and management.
+A good culture that wants to foster creativity must make it easier for everyone to speak up, criticize, and share ideas.
+It’s especially important in hierarchical organizations where lower-level employees can feel intimidated by bosses and management.

 - Fear of failure

 The fear of failure, present in almost each one of us, stands in the way of trying, thinking, and executing new and daring ideas.

 Many of us tend to cling to the “devil we know” rather